-IOSA Airline Auditor – Operational Control and Flight Dispatch (DSP) Discipline (Classroom, 2 days)
+IOSA Airline Auditor – Operational Control and Flight Dispatch (DSP) Discipline (classroom)

 Following the IOSA Airline Auditor Training, this course focuses on the IOSA discipline - Operational Control and Flight Dispatch (DSP), which ensures that you will be equipped with the knowledge and skills to perform internal audits using the IOSA DSP checklist.
 You will learn how to interpret IOSA Standards and Recommended Practices (ISARPs) and find out about the challenges you may encounter when conducting internal assessments against DSP ISARPs.

 This course is available at IATA Training Centers and Regional Training Partner locations, and on-demand as in-house training.

 - This classroom course provides 2 days (16 hours) of instruction delivered by an official IATA Instructor.